 The City of Kalamazoo is an entitlement community receiving federal funds from the U.S. Department of Housing and Urban Development (HUD).
 Each year the city is required to submit an Action Plan to HUD that will identify how the federal grant funds will be utilized during that program year.
 The activities described in the Annual Action Plan are a result of the goals and strategies outlined in the city's 2019 - 2024 Consolidated Plan.
-Program Year (PY) 2023 (July 1, 2023 through June 30, 2024) represents the fifth program year of a six year Consolidated Plan in which to address the housing and community development priority needs of low income families and individuals.
-Approval was given by HUD in 2023 to extend the current Consolidated Plan by one program year.
-This is to allow the city to align the public engagement processes for both the Consolidated Plan and the Imagine Kalamazoo Master Plan, which is planned in 2024.
+Program Year (PY) 2024 (July 1, 2024 through June 30, 2025) represents the sixth and final program year of the current Consolidated Plan.
+Approval was given by HUD in 2023 to extend the typical 5-year Consolidated Plan by one program year.
+This is to allow the city to align the public engagement processes for both the Consolidated Plan and the Imagine Kalamazoo Master Plan update, which is planned in 2024.
 The current Consolidated Plan will expire in June of 2025.

 The Action Plan constitutes the city's application to HUD for its Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) funds, which are the primary federal resources for addressing Kalamazoo's housing and community development needs.
-The city will receive \$2,184,771 in PY2023 funding through the CDBG (\$1,618,167) and HOME (\$566,604) entitlement grants.
-The city will also be utilizing approximately \$47,000 in anticipated program income in PY2023.
-The complete available budget totals \$2,231,771.
+The city expects to receive the estimated funding of \$2,184,771 in PY2024 through the CDBG (\$1,618,167) and HOME (\$566,604) entitlement grants.
+For the CDBG program, any dollar amount above or below this expected allocation will be applied to the Neighborhood Enhancement project.
+For the HOME program, all funds received will go towards affordable housing (minus the allowed percentage for city administration).